 When you press the JOYSTICK key, the input position jumps to the joystick position, and the setting dot turns from red to green, highlighting the joystick cursor (as shown on the Joystick Map and on the smaller map of the selected input).
 The legend "Joystick Locked" appears in the Action Display.
 Moving the joystick pans the selected input.

-To pan a different channel, choose its number with the Numeric Keypad or shift to it with the Navigation Arrows and press the JOYSTICK key to lock.
+To pan a different channel, choose its number with the Numeric Keypad or select it by using the Navigation keys and press the JOYSTICK key to lock.

 Output Panning